 income.
 FATCA and potentially any intergovernmental agreement may affect the Responsible Entity and how it uses information you provide to us.
 Accordingly, when you apply to invest you agree to:

-Your adviser and Implemented Advice will continue to take reasonable steps to protect your information from misuse, loss, and unauthorised access, modification or improper disclosure.
-You can request access to the information your planner or Implemented Advice holds about you at any time to correct.
+Your adviser and IA Advice will continue to take reasonable steps to protect your information from misuse, loss, and unauthorised access, modification or improper disclosure.
+You can request access to the information your planner or IA Advice holds about you at any time to correct.

 Information Sharing and Disclosure